KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Then we start entering the **Document Browser** and clicking on the “Plus” icon at the top right corner of the page.
 Fill in the mandatory boxes as Label and Name of the document, select the On-line Analytica Process Type of document and the What-if Engine (we stress that the What-if engine is available only for who have purchased the Knowage SI package).
 Remember to save to move to the next step: open the Template Build.
 The latter can be opend clicking on the editor icon |image195| and it is available at the bottom of the document detail page.

 The action opens a first page asking for the kind of template.
 Here we choose the Mondrian one.
-Consequently you will be asked to choose the Mondrian Schema and after that to select a cube. :numref:`olapcoreconfig` sums up these three steps.
-Following the example just given in  :numref:`olapcoreconfig` you will enter a page like that of  :numref:`definingolaptempl`.
+Consequently you will be asked to choose the Mondrian Schema and after that to select a cube.
+Next figure sums up these three steps.
+Following the example just given below you will enter a page like that of the second figure below.

 .. _olapcoreconfig:
 .. figure:: media/image198.png